 Nudawn Expo 2018

-S. Philip’s is located in the city’s District 6, which in the 1970s was all but obliterated by the Apartheid regime.
-60,000 people were forcibly evicted and their homes destroyed because the White supremacist government redesigned the area a Whites only neighbourhood – it was a shameful thing and repeated in many other places in South Africa but District 6 became the most famous internationally, sparking many protests.
-The district had been a very mixed neighbourhood, with lots of interracial marriages and relationships, which were according to State law illegal.
-The monks who worked at S. Philip’s very much supported the community and the process of clearance was halted on the road where the church is.
-It’s a very iconic location and I thought that it would be good to share your S. Simon of Cyrene with the people.
-You can see below they are holding your picture – over 6000 miles away
+In the 1970’s District 6 was nearly obliterated by the Apartheid regime.
+60,000 people were forcibly evicted and their homes destroyed.
+The White supremacist government redesigned the area, a Whites only neighbourhood – it was a shameful thing.
+District 6 became the most famous internationally.
+It is a very iconic location and I thought that it would be good to share your S. Simon of Cyrene with the people.
+You can see below they are holding your picture – over 6000 miles away!”